coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iv-administration/upgrading-a-node.md

 ```

 1. Copy the new `cardano-node` and `cardano-cli` binaries to the air-gapped, offline computer that you use to sign transactions for your stake pool.

+## Issuing a New Operational Certificate

+Upgrading to Cardano Node 1.35.x may require [Issuing a New Operational Certificate](./issuing-new-opcert.md) for your stake pool.

 ## :checkered\_flag:Verifying the Upgrade